 Top 10 Kitchen Trends with Staying Power

-10) DARK WOOD STAINS Do you appreciate the uniformity of classic painted cabinets, but want to let some of the natural beauty of the wood show?
-Consider deep sable stain colors for wood cabinets.
+Do you appreciate the uniformity of classic painted cabinets, but want to let some of the natural beauty of the wood show?
+Consider deep sable or cherry stains for wood cabinets.
 You’ll see the clean modern look you like with painted finishes, but with the richness and warmth of wood grain.